 Why we love it: Picture the scene: you're hanging with all your besties.
 The whole gang is together.
 The sun is out.
 The BBQ is lit.
 And this is the bottle you're taking to share.
 Get that cool bag filled with ice, grab a few bottles of ginger ale and hand this baby around.
 It was created for this moment.

 How to drink it: This is a whisky to be served in a highball, so pour it over ice in your fave long glass.
 Soda works, but ginger ale is better.

-Why we love it: Chances are that your first few forays into drinking Old Fashioned cocktails was laced with the amber stuff from Woodford Reserve.
+Why we love it: Chances are, your first few forays into drinking Old Fashioned cocktails were made with the amber stuff from Woodford Reserve.
 It is the ultimate gateway bourbon into a lifelong love affair.
 With notes of caramel and vanilla, it's just on the right side of sweet without being sickly or saccharine.
 Plus that bottle looks completely bad-ass on your shelf.